nimcho/dimo/README.md

 ```

 Now you can call functions like `similarity`, `similarities`, `most_similar` or `eval_analogy` to evaluate the models on datasets of analogy queries.

+There is also a wrapper for the original implementation in `oskethes.py`, but the interface is a bit different as it is just a collection of several word similarities, the co-occurrence matrix is gone, similarities < 0.05 are gone...

 ### Word-Word Co-Occurrence Matrix